OpenSourceEBike/OpenSourceEBike.github.io/build_EBike_Bafang_M500/build_EBike_Bafang_M500.md

 Here are all the details for my build, in the hope it will help you in your build.
 [If you have questions, please post on this forum](https://endless-sphere.com/forums/viewtopic.php?f=28&t=100777&start=1650).

-There was a logic sequence for the build:
+This is the logic sequence I did for the build:
 1. Connect the VESC to the motor, make the motor rotate and configure the VESC
 2. Build the EBike board, connect to the VESC and to the torque sensor and other sensors
 3. Build the display and connect to the EBike board